ucsc/wcms-design-templates/README.md

 ## Development

-1. In a terminal window, run `node server.js` to start the static web server.
-1. In a new terminal window/tab, run `gulp` in the project root to compile the site files and run the livereload server [^1].
+1. In a terminal window, run `gulp` in the project root to compile the site files and run the server and livereload [^1].
-2. Visit [http://localhost:8000](http://localhost:8000) to preview the site in the browser.
+2. Visit [http://localhost:8080](http://localhost:8080) to preview the site in the browser.
 3. Typing CTRL-C in the Terminal window will stop the `gulp` process and the web server.

 [^1]: Note that you need to have the [LiveReload](http://livereload.com/) browser extension installed in Chrome/Firefox/Safari to enable automatic browser refreshing whenever you modify a file during development.